Monterroso/CozyCabin/docs/codebase-best-practices.md

 ## 5. Conclusion

 These best practices unify coding, styling, state management, and design guidelines into one cohesive ecosystem.
-By following these standards, we ensure clean, maintainable, and AI-friendly code that remains consistent with the AIDesk brand and user experience goals.
+By following these standards, we ensure clean, maintainable, and AI-friendly code that remains consistent with the CozyCabin brand and user experience goals.

 Keep this document updated as the project evolves and new requirements emerge.
 Well-structured, documented, and tested code will foster both fast iteration and long-term stability.